Passover

-We observe Passover from the 15th through the 22nd of the Hebrew month of Nisan.
-Pesach 2023 begins on Wednesday night, April 5, and lasts through Thursday, April 13.
-It is forbidden to eat chametz beginning Wednesday morning, April 5.
+Passover takes place from the 15th through the 22nd of the Hebrew month of Nisan.
+This year, Pesach 2025 falls on Motzei Shabbat, Saturday night, April 12, and lasts through Sunday, April 20.
+It is forbidden to eat chametz as of Shabbat morning, April 12.

 What exactly is chametz?

-Chametz is any food created by allowing grain (specifically wheat, oat, spelt, rye or barley) and water to ferment and rise.
-This is often referred to as “leaven.”
-Some common examples of chametz are bread, crackers, cookies, pretzels and pasta.
-Even foods with minute amounts of chametz ingredients, or foods processed on utensils or machinery that are used for chametz, are not permissible for Pesach use.
-Practically speaking, any processed food that is not certified as kosher for Passover may potentially include chametz ingredients and should not be eaten on Pesach.
+include bread, crackers, cookies, pretzels and pasta.
+Even foods with minute amounts of chametz ingredients, or foods processed with utensils or machinery that are used for chametz, are not permissible for Pesach use.
+Practically speaking, any processed food not certified as kosher for Passover may include chametz ingredients and should not be eaten on Pesach.
+For a list of items that are acceptable despite being processed and not having a kosher for Passover certification,

 Maot Chitim — money for the poor